MapStory/nypl-warper/README_API.md

 updated_at - date when object was last updated

 created_at - date when first created

-nypl_digital_id - NYPL digital id, used for thumbnail and link to bibliographic extras

-catnyp_id - NYPL digital catalalog id used for link to bibliographic

 mask_status - status of masking int.
 [0 : unmasked ,1 : masking ,2 : masked]